opencord/cord/docs/build_internals.md

-# CORD Quickstart (Makefile edition)
+# Build System Internals

-## TL;DR Version
+The following describes the internals of the build system, which (in brief) walks through the following four steps:

- - Setup your build environment.
+* Setup your build environment.
 On a bare Ubuntu 14.04 system, this can be done by running `scripts/cord-bootstrap.sh` or manually.

- - Pick a Pod Config, such as `rcord-mock.yml` from the podconfig directory.
+* Pick a POD Config, such as `rcord-mock.yml` from the `podconfig` directory.

- - Run `make PODCONFIG=podconfig.yml config` (see 'podconfig' directory for filenames) to generate a configuration into the `genconfig/` directory.
+* Run `make PODCONFIG=podconfig.yml config` (see `podconfig` directory for filenames) to generate a configuration into the `genconfig/` directory.

- - Run `make build` to build CORD.
+* Run `make build` to build CORD.

-## Setup the build environment
+## Setup the Build Environment

-### Bootstrap script
+### Bootstrap Script

-There's a script `scripts/cord-bootstrap.sh` that will bootstrap an Ubuntu 14.04 system (such as a CloudLab node) by installing the proper tools and checkout the codebase with repo.
+The script `scripts/cord-bootstrap.sh` bootstraps an Ubuntu 14.04 system (such as a CloudLab node) by installing the proper tools and checkout the codebase with repo.